sammyschneider/ProductPlan-Homework/README.md

 ## What we're looking for
 - **Attention to detail**.
 Can you build a near-identical representation of the screenshots we provided above?
 No detail is too small in our assessment.
 - **Appropriate use of frameworks and tools**.
-React.js is preferred framework.
+React.js is our preferred framework.
 For other tooling, as long as you use your preferred tools in an appropriate way and are able to describe your reasoning if asked, you're good to go.

 ## Bonus Points
 You may choose to make the application responsive.